TFSA basics: Contributions and withdrawals

 In 2009, the Tax Free Savings Accounts (TFSA) was introduced and based on what I see as a financial educator, they are really gaining momentum.
 Despite the growing popularity, I continue to meet people who don’t fully understand them or worse yet, know nothing about them.
-This has motivated me to write a few articles on these amazing savings vehicles.

 - You have to be a Canadian resident